5 min read

 The sun is bright, the air is crisp and there’s pumpkin spice everywhere!
-That can only mean the fall season is in full swing and it’s time for your family to take advantage of the autumn colours, mild weather and festive seasonal fun!
-To get you started, we’ve come up with a list of our favourite fall activities for families.
+That can only mean the fall season is in full swing and it’s time for your family to take advantage of the autumn colors, mild weather and festive seasonal fun!
+To get you started, we’ve come up with a list of our favorite fall activities for families.
 Let’s get started!

 Go on a nature walk to collect leaves!
 Bundle up the kids in warm coats and scarves and head to your nearest park to see the fall foliage.
 Try to collect leaves in as many colors and shapes as you can.
 When you get home, you can preserve the leaves by pressing them between wax paper with an iron or save them for making fall decorations.

 Make DIY fall decorations.
 Whether you’re decorating your home with spooky pipe-cleaner spiders and construction paper skeletons (or decking out your Springfree Trampoline with festive Thanksgiving hand-traced turkeys), arts and crafts are a great way to bring your family together and get your creative juices flowing.